Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/buildplan-21.08.md

   * ELPA (cpeGNU) - Large-scale eigenvalue solver

+  * ESMF (cpe*) - Tool for coupling climate models, only used in contributed packages but as it needs adaptations to an EasyBlock we put it here as a courtasy to our users.
+Skip for now as it turns out to be a mistake in the EasyBuilders NCO EasyConfig.
+It is not linked into the package.

   * expat (cpe*) - XML parser and a popular dependency for many packages

   * FriBidi (cpe*) - Free Implementation of the Unicode Bidirectional Algorithm